Welsh Mountain Zoo

 By train:

 Nearest station is Colwyn Bay on the Chester to Holyhead main line.
-At Easter and from May to mid September the Zoo's free minibus will operate a continuous daily service between here and the zoo.
+From Easter to mid September the Zoo's free minibus will operate a continuous daily service between here and the zoo, from 10am.